Vyral/base-template/_posts/2019-06-20-thank-you-for-attending-our-summer-barbecue-kickoff.md

 &nbsp;

 We at Colemere Realty Associates would like to extend our gratitude to all who attended our Summer Barbecue Kickoff\!
-We had a lot of fun, a lot of friends, and a lot of food—as well as some prize winners\!
+We had a lot of fun, spent time with a lot of friends, and ate a lot of food—some of you even won prizes\!
 From our family to yours: Thank you.

+As always, if you have any questions or would like any information about how we can meet your real estate goals, feel free to give us a call or send us an email.
+We look forward to hearing from you soon.